wso2/kubernetes-sp/pattern-distributed/README.md

 <EXTERNAL-IP>	wso2sp-manager-2
 ```

-3. Try navigating to `https://wso2sp-dashboard/monitoring` from your favorite browser.

 ##### 11. Siddhi applications should be deployed to the manager cluster using one of the following methods.

 a.
 Dropping the .siddhi file in to the `/data/pattern-distributed/siddhi-files` in the NFS node directory before or after starting the manager node.

 b.
-Sending a "POST" request to http://\<host\>:\<port\>/siddhi-apps, with the Siddhi App attached as a file in the request as shown in the example below.
+Sending a "POST" request to `http://<host>:<port>/siddhi-apps`, with the Siddhi App attached as a file in the request as shown in the example below.
 Refer [Stream Processor REST API Guide](https://docs.wso2.com/display/SP420/Stream+Processor+REST+API+Guide) for more information on using WSO2 Strean Processor APIs.

 ```